tunmsk/nextgen-facebook/README.md

 <li>Configurable image sizes for Open Graph (Facebook, LinkedIn, etc.) and Pinterest.</li>
 <li>Customizable image dimensions for each Twitter Card type.</li>
 <li>Optional fallback to a default image and video for index and search webpages.</li>
-<li>Supports featured, attached, gallery shortcode, and/or HTML image tags in content.</li>
+<li>Support for featured, attached, gallery shortcode, and/or HTML image tags in content.</li>
-<li>Fallback to the image alt value if the content and except do not include any text.</li>
+<li>Fallback to image alt values if the content and except do not include any text.</li>
-<li>Validates image dimensions to provide accurate media for social websites.</li>
+<li>Validates image dimensions and aspect ratios for reliable sharing results.</li>
 <li>Auto-regeneration of inaccurate / missing WordPress image sizes.</li>
 <li>Fully renders content (including shortcodes) for accurate description texts.</li>
 <li>Support of WordPress and/or SEO titles for Posts and Pages.</li>